MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Summary

 The Coda protocol contains many different types of objects (blocks, transactions, accounts) and these objects have relationships with each other.
 A client communicating with the protocol would often make queries involving the relationship of these objects (i.e. Find the 10 most recent transactions that Alice sent after sending transactions, TXN).
-This RFC will discuss how we can take optionally advantage of these relationships by using relational databases to answer these queries.
+This RFC will discuss how we can optionally take advantage of these relationships by using relational databases to answer these queries.
 Note that the proposed architecture does not limit a node to one particular database.
 On the contrary, it moves the current existing database storages that we have and move them to an architecutre that allows a user to optionally use a database and change the database.
+Additionally, this architecture will offload many async tasks in the daemon, as it will be delegated to another process.

 This will accelerate our process in writing concise and maintainable queries that are extremely performant.
 We will further more discuss the data flow that connects the daemon to these optional storage components and make efficient queries.
 This architecture entails ripping out the API and archive related work into separate processes.
-By keeping the API separate, it can be scaled in load balanced, as can the database, without having to scale the number of nodes that are speaking to the archiver (unless you want higher network consistency).
+By keeping the API separate, it can be scaled and load balanced, as can the database, without having to scale the number of nodes that are speaking to the archiver (unless you want higher network consistency).
 We will also discuss the pros and cons of using this new design.

 # Motivation

 The primary database that we use to store transactions and blocks is Rocksdb.
 When we load the Rocksdb databases, we read all of the key-value pairs and load them into an in-memory cache that is designed for making fast in-memory reads and pagination queries.
 The downside of this is that this design limits us from making complex queries.
 Namely, we make a pagination query that is sent from or received by a public key, but not strictly one or the other.
 Additionally, the indexes for the current design is limited to the keys of the database.
 This enables us to answer queries about which transactions are in an block but not the other way around (i.e. for a given transaction, which blocks have the transaction).
 We can put this auxiliary information that tells us which blocks contain a certain transaction in the value of the transaction database.
-However, this results in verbose code and extra invariants to take care, leading to potential bugs.
+However, this results in verbose code and extra invariants to take care of, leading to potential bugs.
 Relational databases are good at taking care of these type of details.
 Relational databases can give us more indexes and they can grant us more flexible and fast queries with less code.

 We would also want to decouple the database logic from the daemon code.
 This can give users the ability to optionally run their own databases.
 This would be helpful to run a slim version of Coda and could allow a user to easily use a distributed cloud database to store data for their archive node.